dinocajic/javascript/square-bounce/README.md

-An example of squares bouncing off of each other.
+An example of squares bouncing off of each other: written in JavaScript.